The Library of Congress has a book about my family, or about my hometown. How can I get this book if I cannot come in person?

 https://babel.hathitrust.org/cgi/pt?id=wu.89066308040&view=1up&seq=7External

 If they have digitized it, you can usually view it (subject to certain restrictions that vary by item).
 To download more than a page at a time, you may be asked to enter a "partner login."
-If you have a Library of Congress reader card, your reader card number will work.
+If you have a Library of Congress library card, your card number will work.
 If not, try accessing HathiTrust through your public library's web site and entering your public library card number when prompted for the partner login.
 Or, if you have an account at a university library, you may be able to access HathiTrust through the university library's web site.

 Internet Archive (https://archive.org/External)